Education

 Early Detection: Knowing the signs of myopia helps parents seek timely eye screenings.

-Lifestyle Changes: Understanding how screen time, reading habits, and outdoor play impact eye health encourages healthier routines.
+Lifestyle Changes: Understanding how screen time, reading habits, and outdoor time play impact eye health encourages healthier routines.

 Informed Choices: Parents can confidently choose the best myopia management solutions when they understand the options available.